pkimes/sigclust2/README.md

 due to the computational time needed to perform hierarchical clustering on each Monte Carlo simulated dataset.
 Some increase in speed is possible using `gputools::gpuDistClust`, but this requires access to a GPU processor.
-Implementation of a 'short stopping' rule when all current branches return non-significant results should also .

 ### <a name="status"></a> Status